 - Hold the funds in a federally insured, interest-bearing account at a financial institution

 - Segregate the funds into a separate account within five days of receipt

-- Pay annual interest according to rates set by the city
+- Pay annual interest according to rates set by the City of Chicago

 - Refund the security deposit in a timely manner (minus qualified deductions)

-If deductions are made, provide evidence of tenant’s damage and estimated cost of repair, or actual cost of repair, within 30 days of the termination of the lease.
+If deductions are made, provide a statement of damages, evidence of tenant’s damage, estimated cost of repair, or actual cost of repair, within 30 days of the termination of the lease.

 Let’s examine these requirements in a bit more detail.

 Do I Need to Give a Security Deposit Receipt?

 Suppose the CRLTO regulates your apartment, and most Chicago residential rentals are.
 In that case, you must provide your tenant with a security deposit receipt (or rental deposit receipt) that includes certain types of information mandated by the CRLTO.
 A free security deposit receipt form is available on the Domu Security Deposit form page.
 Domu is providing the example security deposit receipt form as a courtesy.
 Still, it remains your responsibility to confirm that the information required by the CRLTO is included in each form.